 Melvin Shakun is a management consultant, professor emeritus at New York University, and founding editor of the international journal Group Decision and Negotiation.
-He spoke with Negotiation Briefings about how negotiators can break through impasse and resolve conflict by appealing to common values.
+He spoke with Negotiation Briefings about dealing with conflict, and how negotiators can break through impasse by appealing to common values.

 Negotiation Briefings: How do you define values in the context of negotiation?